9 Fun Bookish Activities for Readers (At Home)

 6. Organize Your Goodreads Shelves

 I don’t know about you, but I go wild on Goodreads.
 I love being able to keep track of all the books I want to read, and save all my favorite books onto a shelf.
-(I’m a sucker for book lists!)
+(If you couldn’t tell, I’m a sucker for book lists!)

-And if you don’t have the app yet, here are 8 reasons you need to join Goodreads!
+And if you don’t have an account yet, here are 8 reasons you need to join Goodreads!

 7. Watch Book-to-Film/TV Adaptations